KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-revelation-lattice.md

 ## 6. Conflict of Arcs

-**The entropic arc:** Inverse cascade → embodied dominion → structural collapse → dispersion.
+**The entropic arc:** Acclivous entropic procession through the inverse cascade reaches embodied dominion at IL₁; declivous entropic collapse then disperses what was built.
 Manifestations: Beast, False Prophet, Image, Lake of Fire.
 The arc demonstrates that entropy can build toward embodied manifestation through Acclivous Entropy (E↑→E), but cannot sustain coherence; what entropy builds, entropy then collapses through Declivous Entropy (E↓♾).

 **The centropic arc:** Source-aligned essence → declivous procession into embodiment → acclivous return through synthesis → lawful integration.
 Manifestations: Lamb, Lion, Bride, New Jerusalem.
 The arc demonstrates that centropy fulfills, completes, and reseeds — coherence is preserved through the full traversal because the underlying structure is stable rather than parasitic.

 The Beast is not overthrown by external force.
 The Beast is **nullified by structural trajectory**.
 Entropy cannot sustain coherence; what is built without lawful structure decays into the same dispersion that birthed it.
-Revelation's "judgment" is not punishment imposed from above but the structural consequence of inverse trajectory reaching its terminal limit.
+Revelation's "judgment" is not punishment imposed from outside the structure but the structural consequence of inverse trajectory reaching its terminal limit.

 ---